 We have been married for far more than a few years now—and in the shadows of a long, dark time, it's hard to remember what it feels like to be in love.

 The first time it happened in our marriage, we wondered if this disconnect—this feeling of being only half—would ever end.
 We were overwhelmed, and we were scared.
-Even though we knew we could get through this, because we had before, it didn't make it any less dreadful.
+Even though we knew we would get through this, it didn't make it any less dreadful.

 Why couldn't we just forge a truce?
 Why did we keep finding ourselves in these trenches of disaffection and dysfunction?